Categories

 About Lindsey Groepper

-As President of BLASTmedia, Lindsey is responsible for overseeing all revenue functions of the agency, including new client acquisition and agency marketing.
+As the EVP, Business Development and Marketing at PANBlast, Lindsey is responsible for overseeing all revenue functions of the agency, including new client acquisition and agency marketing.
 With nearly 20 years in the tech-PR industry, Lindsey has become a trusted voice in the SaaS marketing community, managed PR campaigns for top brands and helped build the agency with a passion for storytelling.
 Lindsey is the host of the SaaS Half Full podcast, a member of the Forbes Agency Council, and a featured speaker, podcast guest, and media contributor.

-Check out BLASTmedia or connect with Lindsey on Linkedin!
+Check out PANBlast or connect with Lindsey on Linkedin!

 Episode Transcript